-Federal Population Censuses, 1790-1940
+Federal Population Censuses, 1790–1950

-Researchers generally begin with the most recent Census and work backwards in ten year increments to locate individuals or families in previous generations.
+Researchers generally begin with the most recent census and work backwards in ten-year increments to locate individuals or families in previous generations.
 To search you will need the name and location of the individual or family.